biodash/biodash.github.io/content/codeclub/S04E09_r4ds-ch5-1/index.md

 ### Key points

--   The [`filter()`](https://dplyr.tidyverse.org/reference/filter.html) function removes rows (observations) from a dataframe based on conditions.
+-   The [`filter()`](https://dplyr.tidyverse.org/reference/filter.html) function removes rows (observations) from a dataframe based on certain conditions.
 You specify those conditions for one or more columns.

 -   When you refer to a column, don't quote its name! (e.g. in `filter(flights, month == 1)`, where `month` is the column name.)